pyrsmk/mediatizr/README.markdown

 Mediatizr 0.1.4
 ===============

-This library adds media queries support to browsers that don't support it (like Internet Explorer 5.5-8), using [Sheethub](https://github.com/pyrsmk/Sheethub) and [W](https://github.com/pyrsmk/W).
-It's easy of use: just add it to your website and it will run by itself.
+This library adds media queries support to browsers that don't support it (like Internet Explorer 5.5-8).

 Features
 --------